-Anyone who has decided to sell an antique knows that there are ways to increase your appraisal value just as there are ways for an appraiser to minimize the value.
-The key, of course, is to know what the appraisers look for before you ask for a valuation of your antiques and collectibles.
-Nowadays you can get online antique appraisals by emailing photos and information about the piece.
+Anyone who has decided to sell an antique knows that there are ways to increase its appraisal value, just as there are ways for an appraiser to minimize its value.
+The key, of course, is to know what appraisers look for before you ask for a valuation of your antiques and collectibles.
+Nowadays, you can get online antique appraisals by emailing photos and information about the piece.

 Manufacturers place their stamp on the items they produce.
-This stamp is referred to as a Makers Mark.
-In the world of antiques, Makers Marks are gold.
-These marks unequivocally identify who produced the item and also will be the basis for their determination of value.
+This stamp is referred to as a Maker’s Mark.
+In the world of antiques, Maker’s Marks are gold.
+These marks unequivocally identify who produced the item and will also be the basis for determining its value.

-If you have something that is handcrafted, for example a ceramic bowl, frequently the designer or artist adds their mark or signature to the work.
+If you have something that is handcrafted, such as a ceramic bowl, frequently the designer or artist adds their mark or signature to the work.
 If that mark is found, and the designer or artist is popular, it could add significant value to your piece.

 The condition of your antique is important.
-Obviously antiques that are in perfect condition will fetch the highest appraisal value, but even an antique that is damaged is not automatically worthless.
-Normal wear and tear is typical in many antiques so that in and of itself will not lower the appraisal value.
+Obviously, antiques that are in perfect condition will fetch the highest appraisal value, but even a damaged antique is not automatically worthless.
+Normal wear and tear is typical in many antiques, so that in and of itself will not lower the appraisal value.

-If you repair or attempt to restore any faults that you find in your antique it will significantly decrease the value of your antique.
-Better would be to leave the repairs to the purchaser who has the resources to have them performed correctly.
+If you repair or attempt to restore any faults that you find in your antique, it will significantly decrease its value.
+It would be better to leave the repairs to the purchaser who has the resources to have them performed correctly.

 Many collectibles are placed into categories such as toys or Americana.
-In Bradenton, Clearwater and Tampa, many auction houses are devoted to that particular category.
+In Bradenton, Clearwater, and Tampa, many auction houses are devoted to those particular categories.
 If you can find that auction house, many will help you find the value of antiques for free.
-You can send them photos of your collectible and they will return with the potential value.
+You can send them photos of your collectible, and they will return with the potential value.